budougumi0617/lsas/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/budougumi0617/lsas)](https://goreportcard.com/report/github.com/budougumi0617/lsas)

 ## Description
-List view of aws autoscaling group.
+List view of AWS autoscaling group.

 ## Demo & VS.
 We use the AWS Console (web view) to display the information of the Auto Scaling Group (ASG).
 Also, we want to filter ASG search results using tags.